In this guide we’ll be taking an in-depth look at what exactly a cross trainer machine is, what it does and what muscles it works.

-An Elliptical Machine is a training machine that works both your upper body and legs at the same time.
+A cross trainer, or elliptical machine, is a freestanding piece of gym equipment designed to work both your upper body and legs at the same time.
 Your arms will be pushing and pulling, while your legs will be normally moving in an elliptical motion on what often look like skis.
-It’s this unusual combination of pushing and pulling with the arms, while walking or (sort of) climbing with your legs, that sets this machine apart from other bits of equipment.

 Elliptical cross trainers are a relatively new bit of kit, dating back to late eighties and really only taking prominence in mainstream in the past 10 years.